graezykev/ts-eslint-standard-js/steps.md

 For instance, in your VS Code, you press the `Tab` key may produce a real **tab** with a width of 4 spaces, while your teammates' may produce 2 spaces or 4 spaces ...

-Under the rules of [Standard JS](https://standardjs.com/rules), the code indention of real **tab**s is not allowed, instead, you have to use 2 space.
+Under the rules of [Standard JS](https://standardjs.com/rules), the code indention of real **tab**s is not allowed, instead, you have to use 2 spaces.

 To collaborate with your teammates better, I recommend you configure the VS Code editor and share the configurations, to unify this behaviour. i.e., to automatically insert 2 spaces after a click of the `Tab` key, instead of inserting a real **tab**, following the rule defined by [Standard JS](https://standardjs.com/rules).